 We have listed below the churches that have made a financial contribution to our General Fund during the past year.
-The work of the Corporation is at a level not noticed by most church members and it is difficult for churches to identify with our ministry.
+The work of the Corporation is at a level not often noticed by most church members and it is sometimes difficult for churches to identify with our ministry.
 The financial support of the churches listed is therefore particularly appreciated.
 Churches are coming under increasing demands by the authorities and we believe that the Corporation meets a very real need through its varied ministries, both practical and financial.
-Please pray that we will be given wisdom and guidance as we seek to maintain the various ministries of the Corporation during the coming year.
+Please pray that we will be given wisdom, guidance and much grace as we seek to maintain the various ministries of the Corporation during the coming year.